-Imagine if your mindfulness degree resulted in you leading a scientific journal article?
+Imagine if your mindfulness degree resulted in you leading a scientific journal article....

-So far, seven of our students have published scientific research directly resulting from their Master's thesis with us - could this be you in a few years' time?
-We have many excellent thesis projects that arise from the master's programme (Route 2) and some of these are so good that we work with students to publish these in academic journals; and below are the studies that started life as a Bangor master's thesis and have since been published, with the student as the first author.
-As well as the ones below, we have several more that we hope will be published soon.
+So far, eight of our students have published scientific research directly resulting from their Master's thesis with us - could this be you in a few years' time?
+We have many excellent thesis projects that arise from the master's programme (Route 2) and some of these are of such a high standard that we work with students to publish these in academic journals; below are the studies that started life as a Bangor master's thesis and have since been published, with the student as the first author.
+As well as the ones below, we have several more under review that we hope will be published soon.
 Click on the links to have a read.